 - Decide a target keyword for your brand after research.

-- Competitive analysis for relevant terms to include into the draft.
+- Competitive analysis for relevant terms to include in the draft.

 - Conduct solid research for the subject at hand.